Shane Pinto: Professional

+Pinto was selected by the Ottawa Senators of the National Hockey League (NHL) in the second round, 32nd overall, of the 2019 NHL entry draft.
+During his first development camp with the Senators, Pinto impressed scouts with his play.
+Pinto concluded his collegiate career by signing a three-year, entry-level contract with the Ottawa Senators on April 1, 2021.
 After undergoing the mandatory quarantining period, Pinto made his NHL debut late in the 2020–21 season and scored his first goal on May 5, 2021, against the Montreal Canadiens against Jake Allen.
 He finished the season tallying one goal and six assists.
 Pinto later participated in rookie camp a few months later in September, where he was appointed team captain for one game.
 Pinto missed nearly the entire 2021–22 season due to injuries.
 During his fourth game of the year, he was hit into the boards by Mario Ferraro of the San Jose Sharks and left with a shoulder injury.
 He attempted to return nine games later against the Pittsburgh Penguins but re-injured the same shoulder while taking a faceoff.
 He ended up having surgery and missed the rest of the year.
+He recorded one assist in five games that season.
 Pinto recovered on time to start the 2022–23 season and got off to a hot start.
 In October he was named the NHL's rookie of the month after scoring six goals in eight games.
 He finished the season with 20 goals and 35 points in 82 games.